September 2019 Israeli legislative election

-Snap legislative elections were held in Israel on 17 September 2019 to elect the 120 members of the 22nd Knesset.
-Following the previous elections in April, incumbent Prime Minister Benjamin Netanyahu failed to form a governing coalition for a second consecutive time.
+Legislative elections were held in Israel on 17 September 2019 to elect the 120 members of the 22nd Knesset.
+Following the previous elections in April, incumbent Prime Minister Benjamin Netanyahu failed to form a governing coalition.
 On 30 May, the Knesset voted to dissolve itself and trigger new elections, in order to prevent Blue and White party leader Benny Gantz from being appointed Prime Minister-designate.
 This election marked the first time the Knesset voted to dissolve itself before a government had been formed.

 Background

 Following the April 2019 elections, Likud leader and incumbent Prime Minister Benjamin Netanyahu had until the end of 29 May to form a governing coalition, including a two-week extension granted by President Reuven Rivlin.
 Though the deadline passed without a coalition being formed and Rivlin would have been tasked with appointing a new Prime Minister-designate, presumed to be Blue and White party head Benny Gantz, Netanyahu successfully pushed to dissolve the Knesset to avoid this.

 Negotiations between Netanyahu and a number of potential coalition partners stalled.
 One sticking point between Netanyahu and Yisrael Beitenu leader Avigdor Lieberman was the passage of a draft law which is opposed by the Haredi parties in the coalition.
 The law would remove the current exemption of yeshiva students from conscription.
 Netanyahu needed both Yisrael Beitenu and the Haredi parties in his coalition in order to have enough seats to form a majority.

 As an alternative, Netanyahu approached Labor about the possibility of their support, but they rejected the offer.
 Meanwhile, Netanyahu's legal troubles overshadowed further possible coalition negotiations, with Blue and White refusing to work with him in the circumstances.
 The new elections also mean Netanyahu's proposed immunity law cannot proceed for the time being.

 On 28 May, the Knesset passed on first reading a bill which would dissolve the Knesset and force a snap election.
 This move was intended to place additional pressure on coalition partners to reach an agreement in time, as well as to prevent Gantz from being given the opportunity to put together a coalition should the deadline pass.
 Later that day, the committee approved the bill for second and third reading.

 Late in the evening on 29 May, it was announced that talks had failed.
 That night, and into the morning of 30 May, the Knesset passed second and third readings of the bill to dissolve itself and force a snap election with a vote of 74 in favour to 45 against.
 The 45 votes against the resolution came from the entire membership of three parties: the Blue and White alliance (35 votes), Labor (6 votes), and Meretz (4 votes).
 All other Knesset members voted for the resolution, with the exception of Roy Folkman, who was absent.

 The election was held on 17 September 2019.